buelowek1225/EKB-Responsive-Portfolio/README.md

 **Directions:** Please feel free to test the responsiveness of my profile site.
 The different layouts at which my site is tested include: 980px, 768px, and 640px.

+The layout px size was correspondes to a typical desktop layour (980px), tablet (768px), and phone landscape (640px).

 More to come soon.